 The problem was, why was Pietas wearing a mask?
 At that point, I decided it didn’t matter.
 I liked the image.
 I bought it and put it aside for later.
 It would be inspiration for the real character when I wrote him.
 However, I kept going back and looking at the picture, and thinking “What’s with the mask?”

 When I realized the mask had something to do with the role Pietas held in Peril, I went back and bought more images.
-The model’s name is Nikita, and I believe he’s Ukrainian.
+The model’s name is Nik Nitsvetov, and he’s Russian.
 I would love to find images of him in other poses with and without the mask.
 I think I have everything he’s ever done. [editor’s note: Nik has since done a private cosplay as Pietas – see images in sidebar]

-I’m writing five books about Pietas, and I have the covers done for all five.
-There will be a sixth, when he finds his forever love, but that’s in the future.
-The first five stories take place in the distant past of my universe and are origin tales about my immortals.
+I’m writing books about Pietas.
+The first takes place in the distant past of my universe and is an origin tale about my immortals.
 His love story is very sketchy right now.
 I think I know who Pietas falls in love with, and in the current universe, that person is not a fan of his at all.
 In fact, that person is trying to undermine his authority and recruit his people away from him.
 Not a good way to start a relationship.
 Again, how like Pietas.
 He never does things the easy way.